 A Weighted Alternative

-And if you haven't yet bought a set of dumbbells, consider purchasing a weight vest in lieu of the dumbbells.
+If you haven't yet bought a set of dumbbells, consider purchasing a weight vest in lieu of the dumbbells.
 Vests, like dumbbells, add more resistance to your workout, but the focus is around your core.
-With the vest your weight will be evenly distributed and you'll be less likely to suffer overuse injuries.
+With the vest, your weight will be evenly distributed and you'll be less likely to suffer overuse injuries.